PrestaShopCorp/psxmarketingwithgoogle/README.md

 ### VueJS

-The following commands need to be run in the `_dev/apps/ui/` folder.
+The following commands need to be run in the `_dev/` folder.

 To build the application in production mode:

 ```
-npm install --n
+pnpm install
-npm run build
+pnpm -r build

 # or